-Improving the environmental performance of Auckland's transport system
+Improving the environmental performance of Auckland's transport system emissions reduction include:

-A number of initiatives in this programme will assist in improving the environmental performance of Auckland's transport system, through lower energy use and reduced emissions.
+A number of initiatives in this programme will assistinimproving the environmental performance of Auckland's transport system, through lower energy use and reduced emissions.

-Key activities and projects that will contribute to emissions reduction include:
+Key activities and projects that will contribute to

-- Public transport service improvements - Electrification of the rail network - Travel demand management measures - · Integrated land use and transport planning - · Provision for walking and cycling activities - Street light and traffic signal optimisation.
+- Public transport service improvements

+- Electrification of the rail network

+- Travel demand management measures

+- Integrated land use and transport planning

+- Provision for walking and cycling activities

+- Street light and traffic signal optimisation.